stanwood/handbook/README.md

 #### Failure

 Human beings made mistakes in all of history.
+We are living in a world of imperfect information.
+We also know, that we are biased - especially when it comes to people.
+We therefore act on the assumption that 90% of our decisions are wrong.

 We try to fail often and fast.